You are hereBack to top

 Converters with UVLO feature will not operate when the input voltage is still established or has not reached the stable stage.
 This has the advantage that the input supply can almost completely charge the input capacitance of the converter, which can reduce the input voltage drop caused by the converter startup.
 In addition, the converter can also turn off the converter before the input voltage drops to a certain value, to avoid damage to the converter causing by excessive input current.

-CTC is a professional service provider for high-end power modules (AC-DC and DC-DC Converter) for critical applications worldwide since 30 years.
+CTC is a professional service provider for high-end power supply modules (AC to DC Converter and DC to DC Converter) for critical applications worldwide since 30 years.
 Our core competence is to design and deliver products with leading technologies, competitive pricing, extremely flexible lead-time, global technical service and high-quality manufacturing (Made In Taiwan).

 CTC is the only corporation certificated with ISO-9001, IATF-16949, ISO22613(IRIS), and ESD/ANSI-2020.
 We can 100% ensure not only the product, but also our workflow and service to match quality management system for every high-end application from the very beginning.
 From design to manufacturing and technical support, every single detail is operated under highest standard.